kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

    Examples: `PodList`, `ServiceList`, `NodeList`.

 Note that`kubectl` and other tools sometimes output collections of resources as `kind: List`.
-Keep in mind that `kind: List`" is not part of the Kubernetes API; it is exposing an implementation detail from client-side code in those tools, used to handle groups of mixed resources.
+Keep in mind that `kind: List` is not part of the Kubernetes API; it is exposing an implementation detail from client-side code in those tools, used to handle groups of mixed resources.